syncfusion-content/jsp-docs/jsp/PivotChart/Dimensions.md

 ## Responsive

-PivotChart control supports responsive rendering based on the target device (desktop & tablet) resolution.
+The pivot chart control supports responsive rendering based on the target device (desktop and tablet) resolution.
 It supports resolution upto 1024x600.
-You can enable responsiveness in PivotChart by setting `isResponsive` property to true.
+You can enable responsiveness in the pivot chart by setting the `isResponsive` property to true.

 {% highlight html %}